-(a) Employees covered by this Agreement will be assigned to a classification within one of the following Occupational Title Groups:
+- (a) Employees covered by this Agreement will be assigned to a classification within one of the following Occupational Title Groups:

 - (1) Title I Aviation Maintenance

 - (2) Title II Plant Maintenance

 - (3) Title IV Ground Service Note: Title Group IV is now referenced in the Fleet Service Agreement.

 - (b) The classifications included in Title I Aviation Maintenance will be as follows:

 - (1) Inspector

 - (2) Crew Chief Aviation Maintenance Technician

 - (3) Technical Crew Chief Aviation Maintenance Technician

 - (4) Aviation Maintenance Technician

 - (5) Overhaul Support Mechanic

 - (6) Crew Chief Parts Washer Cleaner

 - (7) Parts Washer

-- (87) Crew Chief Aircraft Cleaner Cleaner
+- (8 7) Crew Chief Aircraft Cleaner Cleaner

 - (9) Aircraft Cleaner

 - (c) The classifications included in Title II Plant Maintenance will be as follows:

 - (1) Crew Chief Plant Maintenance Mechanic (Automotive/ Facilities)

 - (2) Technical Crew Chief Plant Maintenance Mechanic (Automotive/Facilities)

-- (3) Plant Maintenance Mechanic(Automotive/Facilities)
+- (3) Plant Maintenance Mechanic (Automotive/Facilities)

-- (4) Plant Maintenance Support Person Man (Automotive/Facilities)
+- (4) Plant Maintenance Support Person (Automotive/Facilities)

 - (5) Crew Chief Utility

 - (6) Utility Man

 - (7) Crew Chief Cabin Cleaner

 - (8) Cabin Cleaner

 - (9) Crew Chief Building Cleaner

 - (10) Building Cleaner

-(d) The classification descriptions set forth in this Article are incorporated and made a part of this paragraph and Agreement.
-These descriptions have been established by the Company and the Union for the purpose of determining to which particular classification specific work and duties will may be assigned to an employee so classified.
-In establishing these classification descriptions, the parties recognize that the descriptions are not necessarily all inclusive and may be modified by the Company.
-When it is necessary to determine to which classification any undescribed work and duties will be assigned, the appropriate classification will be determined by the Company.
-Based on operational necessity, work will be assigned where the majority of the normally assigned work and duties lie in the an established classification descriptions.
+- (d) The classification descriptions set forth in this Article are incorporated and made a part of this paragraph and Agreement.
+These descriptions have been established by the Company and the Union for the purpose of determining to which particular classification specific work and duties will be assigned to an employee so classified.
+In establishing these classification descriptions, the parties recognize that the descriptions are not necessarily all inclusive.
+When it is necessary to determine to which classification any undescribed work and duties will be assigned, the appropriate classification will be determined by where the majority of the normally assigned work and duties lie in the established classification descriptions.